spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/11-vmware.md

 1. Log in to the Palette Management Console.

-2. Navigate to the **Cluster Details** page of the cluster stuck in deletion.
+2. Navigate to the **Cluster Details** page of the cluster stuck in deletion mode.

-      - If the deletion is stuck for more than 15 minutes, click the **Force Delete Cluster** button from the **Settings** dropdown.
+      - If the deletion status is stuck for more than 15 minutes, click the **Force Delete Cluster** button from the **Settings** dropdown.

       - If the **Force Delete Cluster** button is not enabled, wait for 15 minutes.
 The **Settings** dropdown will give the estimated time for the auto-enabling of the **Force Delete** button.